 Take home some money every day?
 That is a typical day trading mindset.
 Exchanging pieces of paper is not a job, just like playing poker is not.

-Day trading is and will remain a zero-sum game…before taxes and fees.
-But after those costs, it is a guaranteed money loser.
+Day trading is and will remain a zero-sum game and that is before taxes and fees.
+But after accounting for those costs, it is a guaranteed money loser.
 Don’t waste your life doing it.

 And very, very reluctantly change anything with your money based upon temporary market events.
-It is one thing to start with a set of priors and update them in light of new information that could help change the trajectory of your plan.
+It is one thing to start with a set of assumptions and intelligently change them in light of new data.

-But it is a completely different ballgame to change anything with your money based upon whims and rumors.
+But it is a completely different ballgame to change anything with your money based upon whims, rumors and FOMO (fear of missing out).

-So, once you’ve got a solid financial plan, any dramatic changes to your money is in fact a sign of instability, a sign of a lack of conviction.
+So, once you’ve got a solid financial plan, any big changes to your money is in fact a sign of instability.
+It is a sign of a lack of conviction.

-And once you lack conviction, you’ll guarantee bail the next time the market crashes.
-Then it gets rough.
-It can set you back decades.
-But back to another quote from that book…
+And once you lack conviction, you’ll guarantee bail the next time the market crashes and then you are done.

 Speculators buy the trend; investors are in for the long haul; “they are a different breed of cats.”
 One reason that people lose money today is that they have lost sight of this distinction; they profess to have the long term in mind and yet cannot resist following where the hot money has led.